FederatedAI/FATE-Flow/examples/dsl/v2/README.rst

 V2 DSL & Conf Examples
 ======================

-This is folder showing examples of each fate_components.
+This is folder showing examples of each components.

 Similar to the older version, a pair of dsl & conf files corresponds to a task.
 You can start a task with the following command: